On day 16 of my 366-day self-care challenge, I explored traveling without the stress so I could actually enjoy my vacation.

 Express gratitude.
 Reflect on the positive things you experienced on the trip (or even some of the unexpected snafus that were equally entertaining in hindsight).
 Sometimes we spend so much energy dreading the return to normal, that we forget to celebrate the joys of the present

-Traveling can be an act of self-care, but it’s up to us to make it that way.
+Traveling without the stress can be an act of self-care, but it’s up to us to make it that way.